 Nearest airports: Venice (165 km), Verona (247 km), Innsbruck (176 km).

-Cortina d’Ampezzo includes seven main areas for skiing.
+Cortina d’Ampezzo consists of seven main skiing areas.
 All of them are connected by an extensive network of lifts, as well as ski bus routes.

 The highest point in Cortina d’Ampezzo is 3240 meters, the height difference is 2019 meters.
 The total number of ski slopes in Cortina d’Ampezzo is 140 km.
-Of them, 39 km are intended for skiers and snowboarders, 74 km are of medium difficulty.
-Only 7 km will suit quite experienced skiers, as they are the most difficult in terms of their technical parameters.
+Of these, 39 km are designed for skiers and snowboarders, 74 km are of medium difficulty.
+Only 7 km are suitable for quite experienced skiers, as they are the most difficult in terms of their technical indicators.

-The length of the longest ski track is 9 km.
-On the territory of Cortina d’Ampezzo there are even such ski slopes that are illuminated and allow you to ski them even at night.
+The length of the longest ski slope is 9 km.
+There are even ski slopes in Cortina d’Ampezzo that are illuminated and allow you to ski even at night.

-The best red ski runs in Cortina d’Ampezzo are in the Tofan area.
-The slopes of Pomedes will delight skiers with their always excellent snow cover and moderately long tracks.
-Alpine skiers with professional training skills will definitely like the descents to the peaks of Ra Valles and Forcella Staunies, the height of which exceeds 2 thousand meters.
+The best red ski slopes in Cortina d’Ampezzo are located in the Tofane area.
+The Pomedes slopes will delight skiers with their always excellent snow cover and moderately long slopes.
+Skiers with professional training skills will definitely like the slopes at the peaks of Ra Valles and Forcella Stauniese, whose height exceeds 2 thousand meters.

-Other types of entertainment are also very developed at the ski resort.
-These include dog sledding, curling, skating rink, horseback riding, swimming pool, indoor golf and tennis, sports center and Olympic Ice Stadium.
+The ski resort also has a wide range of other activities.
+These include dog sledding, curling, an ice rink, horse riding, a swimming pool, indoor golf and tennis, a sports center and the Olympic Ice Stadium.

-In the local snowboard park, everyone can try to learn halfpipe.
-There is also an opportunity to ride on untouched snow slopes, to the top of which will be delivered by helicopter.
-Cortina d’Ampezzo also has cross-country skiing tracks, bobsleigh tracks and ski jumps.
+In the local snowboard park, everyone can try their hand at half-pipe skiing.
+There is also the opportunity to ski on untouched snow slopes, to the top of which a helicopter will take you.
+In Cortina d’Ampezzo there are also cross-country skiing trails, bobsleigh runs and ski jumps.

-The skiing season here lasts from the beginning of December to the end of April.
+The skiing season here lasts from early December to late April.

-For beginners and intermediate level skiers, beautiful slopes are equipped in all skiing areas – long, easy tracks.
+For beginners and intermediate skiers, all ski areas have excellent slopes – long, easy runs.

-The Cortina area will not inspire fans of difficult trails, but there are still some interesting trails here.
-An interesting descent from the second station of the Tofan funicular in Ra Valles, but it is often closed due to poor snow conditions.
-Cortina’s other steep descent runs from the top of the Cristal area to Forcella Staunes.
+The Cortina area will not inspire fans of difficult runs, but there are still a few interesting runs here.
+An interesting descent from the second station of the Tofane cable car in Ra Valles, but it is often closed due to poor snow conditions.
+Another steep descent in Cortina runs from the top of the Cristal area to Forcella Staunches.

-Interesting tracks of medium difficulty in the upper part of Tofan are short, but there is usually the best snow.
-The “red” tracks at the Pomedes station are longer and offer good skiing.
-Faloria has a whole fan of short northern “red” runs.
+Interesting intermediate runs in the upper Tofane are short, but usually have the best snow.
+The “red” runs at Pomedes are longer and offer good skiing.
+Faloria has a whole range of short northern “red” runs.

 Ski schools in Cortina d’Ampezzo

-On the territory of Cortina d’Ampezzo there are 4 main ski schools, in which more than 300 ski instructors work.
-To learn to ski or snowboard, you need to sign up for individual lessons or attend group lessons.
+There are 4 main ski schools in Cortina d’Ampezzo, with over 300 ski instructors.
+To learn how to ski or snowboard, you can sign up for individual lessons or attend group lessons.

-Alpine skiing lessons held in groups are the most popular here.
-However, to get into such a class, consisting of a maximum of five people, it is necessary to sign up in advance.
-A five-day training course in this case will cost 250 EUR.
-All those who want to learn the basics of downhill skiing in an individual program will have to pay for it from 42 EUR per hour.
+The most popular are group ski lessons.
+However, to get into a class of up to five people, you need to sign up in advance.
+A five-day course in this case will cost 250 EUR.
+All those who want to learn the basics of skiing in an individual program will have to pay for this from 42 EUR per hour.

-You can read more detailed information about where you can learn downhill skiing and snowboarding on the websites of the main ski schools in Cortina d’Ampezzo.
+More detailed information about where you can learn skiing and snowboarding can be found on the websites of the main ski schools in Cortina d’Ampezzo.

-200 boutiques, shops, 5 night clubs, more than 40 restaurants for every taste, 20 luxury restaurants, 6 discos, cinema, museums, art galleries.
-There are all opportunities for various sports: 58 km of cross-country skiing trails, 6 km of hiking trails, indoor tennis courts, the Olympic Ice Stadium, you can play curling, there is a riding school, as well as a bobsleigh track and toboggan, paragliding.
+200 boutiques, shops, 5 nightclubs, over 40 restaurants for every taste, 20 luxury restaurants, 6 discos, a cinema, museums, art galleries.
+There are all the opportunities for practicing various sports: 58 km of cross-country skiing trails, 6 km of hiking trails, there are indoor tennis courts, the Olympic Ice Stadium, you can play curling, there is a riding school, as well as a bobsleigh track and toboggan, paragliding.

-Perfectly prepared slopes, a large number of snow guns.
+Excellently prepared slopes, a large number of snow cannons.
 An excellent choice for families with children and intermediate skiers who like to walk around the city after skiing.

-The multi-kilometer area of ski slopes in Cortina d’Ampezzo is served by 81 lifts with a capacity of 60,000 people per hour.
-Each ski lift has its own price, but it is much more profitable not to pay for each trip, but to buy a ski pass once for the entire time you are here and use them without restrictions.
+The many-kilometer area of ski slopes in Cortina d’Ampezzo is served by 81 lifts, which have a capacity of 60 thousand people per hour.
+Each ski lift has its own price, but it is much more profitable not to pay for each trip, but to buy a ski pass once for the entire stay here and use them without restrictions.

-The cost of the ski lift in Cortina d’Ampezzo will depend on its type and the season of stay here.
-A total of 6 cable cars, 29 chairlifts and 16 cable cars can be distinguished on the territory of the ski resort.
-By choosing a ski lift to move around Cortina d’Ampezzo, you can easily visit all the main routes of the resort and see the most picturesque places.
+The cost of a ski lift in Cortina d’Ampezzo will depend on its type and the season of stay here.
+In total, there are 6 cable cars, 29 chair lifts and 16 tow lifts on the territory of the ski resort.
+By choosing a ski lift to move around Cortina d’Ampezzo, you can easily visit all the main slopes of the resort and see the most picturesque places.

 Ski pass in Cortina d’Ampezzo

-Vacationers who have purchased a ski pass have the right to ride on all the slopes of Cortina d’Ampezzo.
-Naturally, it is possible to pay for each trip on the lift separately, but experienced skiers know that this is extremely unprofitable.
-The first lifts in the region open in November, despite the fact that the official season starts in December and ends in April.
+Those vacationers who have purchased a ski pass have the right to ski on all the slopes of Cortina d’Ampezzo.
+Naturally, there is an option to pay for each lift trip separately, but experienced skiers know that this is extremely unprofitable.
+The first lifts in the region open in November, despite the fact that the official season begins in December and ends in April.

-The cost of a ski pass for one adult in Cortina d’Ampezzo is equivalent to 52 EUR per day.
-For six days, you can buy a ski pass for 262 EUR.
-Children and teenagers between the ages of 8 and 16 have the right to buy a Cortina d’Ampezzo ski pass much cheaper.
-Such a subscription will cost them EUR 36 for one day, and EUR 183 for six days.
+The cost of a ski pass for one adult in Cortina d’Ampezzo is equal to 52 EUR per day.
+You can buy a ski pass for six days for 262 EUR.
+Children and teenagers aged 8 to 16 have the right to buy a ski pass for Cortina d’Ampezzo much cheaper.
+For one day, such a pass will cost them 36 EUR, and for six days it will cost 183 EUR.

-It is especially nice that the price of the ski pass for children younger than eight years is not set.
-That is, the season ticket is provided to them absolutely free of charge.
-There are also a number of discounts for those who ride pensioners.
+It is especially nice that the ski pass price for children under eight years of age is not set.
+That is, the pass is provided to them absolutely free of charge.
+There are also a number of discounts for those who ski pensioners.
 There are especially many discounts and special offers at the beginning and end of the ski season.

-Amateurs and professional skiers can also purchase a ski pass for all 12 regions that make up the Dolomites Superski region.
+Amateurs and professional skiers can also buy a ski pass for all 12 regions that are part of the Dolomites Superski region.
 You can get additional information about prices and skiing in these regions on the website.

 Ski equipment rental in Cortina d’Ampezzo

-As you know, full ski equipment takes up a lot of space, and in order not to take it with you from home, there are ski equipment rental points in Cortina d’Ampezzo.
-There are quite a few of them on the territory of the resort, but they all belong to three main companies.
-A comprehensive list of information about them can be found on the following websites: skimanservice.com, dueduecortina.com and snowservice.it.
+As you know, a complete set of ski equipment takes up quite a lot of space, and in order not to carry it with you from home, there are ski equipment rental points in Cortina d’Ampezzo.
+There are quite a few of them on the resort’s territory, but they all belong to three main companies.
+A comprehensive list of information about them can be found on the websites: skimanservice.com, dueduecortina.com and snowservice.it.

-In some establishments, it is possible not only to rent mountain skis and snowboards, but also to customize them, polish the surfaces, sharpen the edges or rub them with paraffin.
+In some establishments, you can not only rent skis and snowboards, but also customize them, polish the surfaces, sharpen the edges or rub them with paraffin.

-On average, a ski rental in Cortina d’Ampezzo per day for an adult will cost 16 EUR.
-In addition to these, you will also need to get a helmet for 4 EUR, sticks for 3 EUR and a set of sports clothes for 47 EUR.
+On average, ski rental in Cortina d’Ampezzo per day for an adult will cost 16 EUR.
+In addition to these, you will also need to take a helmet for 4 EUR, poles for 3 EUR and a set of sportswear for 47 EUR.

-If you prefer to rent snowboards in Cortina d’Ampezzo, its price per day will be 22 EUR.
-It is also possible to rent a children’s snowboard for 17 EUR.
+If you prefer snowboard rental in Cortina d’Ampezzo, its price per day will be 22 EUR.
+There is also the opportunity to rent a children’s snowboard for 17 EUR.

 Weather in Cortina d’Ampezzo

-In Cortina d’Ampezzo, the weather forecast is full of sunny days almost all year round.
-After looking at the weather in Cortina d’Ampezzo for 14 days, it becomes clear that the microclimate here is rather mild, as the surrounding Dolomites are able to protect against strong cold winds.
+In Cortina d’Ampezzo, the weather forecast pleases with a large number of sunny days almost all year round.
+Looking at the weather in Cortina d’Ampezzo for 14 days, it becomes clear that there is a fairly mild microclimate here, since the surrounding Dolomites are able to protect from strong cold winds.

 Going to Cortina d’Ampezzo in winter, the weather for a week will make it possible to understand that the coldest month of the year here is January.
-However, even with its onset, the daytime temperature does not drop below 0 ° C. However, in order to plan your vacation as best as possible, you need to know the weather in Cortina d’Ampezzo for 5 days, not only during the day, but also at night.
+However, even with its onset, the temperature during the day does not drop below 0 ° C. However, in order to plan your vacation as best as possible, you need to know the weather in Cortina d’Ampezzo for 5 days not only during the day, but also at night.

-In the summer season, the weather in Cortina d’Ampezzo will show the maximum number of sunny days for 3 days.
-In the period from June to August, the air temperature here varies between + 19-21 ° C. However, when packing a suitcase, you should take not only light things, but also warm things, since with the sunset the weather in Cortina d’Ampezzo can change and become quite cool.
+In the summer season, the weather in Cortina d’Ampezzo for 3 days will show the maximum number of sunny days.
+From June to August, the air temperature here fluctuates between + 19-21 ° C. However, when packing a suitcase, you should take not only light things, but also warm ones, since with the sunset the weather in Cortina d’Ampezzo can change and become quite cool.

-Fans of skiing on snowy slopes will not have to wait long for it, as a fairly dense snow cover can be observed here already in November.
-If the winter promises to be snowless, then a large number of snow cannons are installed on the territory of the resort, which will be able to correct this situation.
+Those who like to ski on snowy slopes will not have to wait long, as a fairly dense snow cover can be observed here already in November.
+If the winter promises to be snowless, then a large number of snow cannons have been installed on the resort territory, which will be able to correct this situation.

-Cafe-bar on one of the central streets of the city
+A cafe-bar on one of the city’s central streets

-The central square of Piazza Roma with a view of the 18th century church
+Piazza Roma, the central square, with a view of the 18th-century church

 View of the Dolomites

-In 1956, Cortina d’Ampezzo became the venue for the Winter Olympic Games.
-Which is not surprising: its 67 ski slopes, stretching for 140 km, ice rinks and slopes for snowboarding serve as an ideal playground for sports competitions.
-In the high season, skiing here costs 40 euros per day, a weekly pass – 223 euros, for the whole season – from 600 to 660 euros.
-In summer, golf, horse riding, mountaineering and kayaking are actively practiced in this area.
+In 1956, Cortina d’Ampezzo hosted the Winter Olympics.
+No wonder: its 67 ski slopes, stretching over 140 km, ice rinks and snowboard slopes provide the perfect venue for sporting events.
+In high season, skiing here costs 40 euros per day, a weekly pass costs 223 euros, and a season pass costs between 600 and 660 euros.
+In summer, golf, equestrian sports, mountaineering, and kayaking are popular activities in this area.

 View of the church in Piazza Roma